Frequently Asked Questions

 Biology Undergraduate Programs

 Why should I choose your program?
-What makes your department special?
+What makes your division special?

-The TWU Biology Department is made up of caring faculty who get to know their students as individuals, and students who collaborate and support each other.
+The TWU Biology Division is made up of caring faculty who get to know their students as individuals, and students who collaborate and support each other.

 How many students are in your program?